 Capturing Snapshots of Video Frames as Image Documents

 If you want to analyze particular frames of your video in more detail, you can capture a snapshot.

-Move the play head to the desired position in the video.
+- Move the play head to the desired position in the video. - Click on the camera icon in the toolbar.